 Your taxes depend on your local government’s tax rate and your property’s assessed value, whether it be a building or land.
 Multiply the two together, and you get your property tax.
-However, you do need to know those two numbers, which are explained below.
+However, you do need to know those two numbers.

 While you may have paid a certain amount for your home or property, that’s not the assessed value assigned to you.
 The assessed value isn’t the price you would sell your home for, either.
 Instead, this value is lower than the market value.